-The Priscilla Tate Award is given annually to a TCU undergraduate whose exemplary research does at least one of the following: explores the social construction of gender; studies the female experience; provides feminist and/or gender analysis of an established disciplinary content or methodology; develops theories and methodologies of feminist or gender analysis.
+The Priscilla Tate Award is given annually to a TCU undergraduate whose exemplary research does at least one of the following: explores the social construction of gender; studies women’s lives; provides feminist, gender, or queer analysis of an established disciplinary content or methodology; develops theories and methodologies of feminist, gender, or queer analysis.

 Priscilla W. Tate graduated with her B.A. and M.A. in English at TCU, and would later become a member of the English Department faculty and Associate Dean of AddRan College of Arts and Sciences until retirement in 1999.
 Alongside Dr. Jean Giles-Sim, she pushed for 15 years to start a Women’s Studies program to recover women’s presence in history, art, and literature, and to provide a space to explore women’s issues on and off campus.
 She also co-taught (with Dr. Jean Giles-Sims) the first Introduction to Women’s Studies course in Fall 1994.
 Tate was also the first faculty sponsor for the TCU Triangle (LGBT group) after it was approved as an official university organization in the 90s.
 Her teaching interests and assignments include Women’s literature, Advanced Composition, and Introduction to Poetry.
 Her efforts and contributions to the WGST have not only put Women and Gender studies on the map at TCU but for the local community as well.